 Once the spring sunshine peaks its head through the clouds, it can be hard to resist heading out into your gardens to kickstart the sowing season!
 Sowing your wildflower seeds in spring will mean that you miss out on an April bloom.
 But it also comes with its advantages!

 During spring, the temperatures are improving, and rain showers will most definitely grace your gardens quite frequently.
 These combined will create ideal germination conditions for your seeds to grow in.
-You can expect to see your blooms between 60-90 days after sowing them, so once summer comes around, your garden will be filled with colour and wildlife activity!
+You can expect to see your wildflowers bloom between 60-90 days after sowing.
+When summer comes around, your garden will be filled with colour, interesting shapes, sweet smells and wildlife activity!

-Autumn can often be overlooked as a good time to sow seeds, but in fact, it’s probably one of the most beneficial times to sow your wildflower seeds.
+Autumn is often overlooked as a good time to sow wildflower seeds, but in fact, it’s probably one of the most beneficial times to sow your wildflower seeds.

 To have successful germination, wildflowers seeds need light, warmth and rain.
-All of which are typical of an early autumn day.
-The combination of these means that there is extra moisture in the air to be absorbed by the seed, this also means less watering as nature takes its course.
+All of which is typical of an early autumn day.
+This means there is extra moisture in the air to be absorbed by the seeds, and also means less watering for you to do as nature takes its course.

 If you choose to sow in autumn, you will normally see your wildflowers beginning in the early springtime, guaranteeing a full and colourful bloom for those summer evenings in the sun.
 It’s also worth mentioning that the number of pests and birds will also decrease quite rapidly during autumn, so your seeds will have less damage and stress to contend with.

 How to sow your wildflower seeds